walkerlj0/Selenium_Course_Example_Code/tips/python/content/chapters/01-upload-a-file.md

 ## Expected Behavior

-When we save this file and run it (e.g., `python upload.py` from the command-line) this is what will happen:
+When we save this file and run it (e.g., `python3 upload.py` from the command-line) this is what will happen:

 + Open the browser
 + Visit the upload form page